 There are myriad of qualities tabletop RPG folk exhibit when it comes to their own gaming beliefs and idiosyncrasies.
-Preferences down to the smallest of details such as pips over numbers, fussing over “cursed” dice and bad rolls, avoiding or clinging to certain mechanics, the list is endless.
-When it comes to our purchasing habits there’s an entire other bevvy of strange behaviors such as somehow refusing to begin playing a game without loading up on every accessory imaginable first, or requiring the absolute perfect miniature(s) before running an adventure.
+Preferences down to the smallest of details such as pips over numbers, fussing over “cursed” dice and dice jails for bad rolls, avoiding or clinging to certain mechanics, the list is endless.
+When it comes to our purchasing habits there’s an entire other bevvy of strange behaviors such as some of us seem to refuse to begin playing a game without loading up on every accessory imaginable first, or requiring the absolute perfect miniature(s) or bits of scenery before running an adventure.
 Of all of the things I’ve seen over the years there’s one that still truly baffles me, and that’s believing that the page count of a product is somehow corollary to its worthiness or value.

 Did I miss A Memo?

 Apparently, there is a magical ratio or formula that others have discovered that I have not yet stumbled upon in my now 20+ years of tabletop gaming that allows you to immediately determine the worth of an RPG product simply by knowing its price and page count.
 I really can’t quite put my finger on where this comes from, or why it seems to be so prevalent.
 My ideology behind games has always been that if a game is fun and brings you entertainment, and by extension brings fun and entertainment to those you game with, shouldn’t it be worth paying for?
 Is enjoyment not factored into our purchases, or have we become so accustomed to rock bottom prices for everything everywhere that efficiency is all that matters?